 The entire length of our digestive tract is coated with a thick bacterial layer.
 This layer creates a barrier the protects against invaders, toxins, parasites, and even undigested food.

-If this protective layer gets damaged, the walls of the city are not protected, as Dr. Campbell McBride puts it in her book.
+If this protective layer gets damaged, the walls of the city are not protected, as Dr. Natasha puts it in her book.
 That’s exactly what happens in a GAPS person’s gut.

 An inside look at wheat and dairy intolerances